jyu-theartofml/Collaborative_filtering/README.md

 The dataset contains 4 columns, user, item, rating, timestamp. </p>

 <p>The python notebook provides a quick comparison of algorithms for <i> Memory based CF</i>, <i>Model based CF (rank factorization via SVD)</i>, as well as <i>Stochastic Gradient Descent</i> for solving the rank factorization.
-Note that the script is based on the algorithms presented from these two blogs: http://online.cambridgecoding.com/notebooks/mhaller/implementing-your-own-recommender-systems-in-python-using-stochastic-gradient-descent-4, http://blog.ethanrosenthal.com/2015/11/02/intro-to-collaborative-filtering/, but some details were modified to accomodate the dataset and streamline the process. </p>
+The script is based on the algorithms presented on these two blogs: http://online.cambridgecoding.com/notebooks/mhaller/implementing-your-own-recommender-systems-in-python-using-stochastic-gradient-descent-4, http://blog.ethanrosenthal.com/2015/11/02/intro-to-collaborative-filtering/, but some details were modified to accomodate the dataset and streamline the process. </p>